VigRX Plus Reviews: Does it boost male sexual performance?

 Given the sensitive nature of its offering, VigRX needs to have good privacy policies that start on the website and extend into the physical world.
 Leading Edge Health, VigRX Plus’ parent company, does a good job on most of its branded sites spelling out their privacy practices in plain English.
 The privacy policy pledges not to mine your contact information and spam you with offers, a claim we can verify after spending countless hours on the site.

 We’d prefer it if the site had a more prominent button for a “do not sell my information” request.
-You actually have to call a company rep to opt out, which is more than most people are willing to do.
+You actually have to call a company rep to opt-out, which is more than most people are willing to do.
 Other companies have simpler systems with a “do not sell my information” button somewhere at the bottom of almost every page.
 One or two even let you opt out with one click — no phone call or email required.

 VigRX ships its product in plain brown packaging with no company branding in sight.
-The return address on the shipping label will refer only to a “shipping manager” or similar term — not VigRX or Leading Edge Health — so no one could ascertain what’s in the box just by looking at the outside.
+The return address on the shipping label will refer only to a “shipping manager” or similar term — not VigRX or Leading Edge Health — so no one can ascertain what’s in the box just by looking at the outside.
 This is pretty standard practice for most supplements in this space, but we appreciate it nonetheless.

 VigRX Plus FAQ